GingerNinja23/ipop-documentation/googlesoc2015-projects.md

 ## 3) Service authentication improvements

+**Summary**
-**Summary**: Users have requested the ability to authenticate IPOP endpoints without storing XMPP username/password on a configuration file.
+Users have requested the ability to authenticate IPOP endpoints without storing XMPP username/password on a configuration file.
 Furthermore, currently tincan does not authenticate requests from a controller running on the local host

-**Requirements**:
+**Requirements**
-* Extend IPOP’s tincan module (and jingle if needed) to allow X.509-based authentication to XMPP server
+* Extend IPOP’s tincan module (and jingle if needed) to allow X.509-based authentication to XMPP server.
-* Extend IPOP’s tincan module and controller library to allow authenticated controller/tincan API calls and notifications
+* Extend IPOP’s tincan module and controller library to allow authenticated controller/tincan API calls and notifications.

-**Mentor**: TBD
+* Extend IPOP’s the controller such that the XMPP credentials are only stored in, and retrieved from a encrypted container.
+* Extend IPOP’s the controller such that credentials are requested interactively if they are not stored.

+**Mentor**
+Ken Subratie

-**Skills needed**: TBD
+**Skills needed**

-**Deliverables**: TBD
+Minimum: Python, socket programming.
+Desirable: C++, IP networks, authentication & encryption, process debugging.

+**Deliverables**
+* Encrypted container for storing and managing IPOP credentials.
+* User interface to interactively request XPMM credentials.
+* Enhancements to IPOP tincan to support a challenge–response authentication to the controller and encrypted communication over its API.
+* Enhancements to tincan to support X.509-based authentication to XMPP server.

 ## 4) Support for additional online social network back-ends